proof-ladders/protocol-ladder/README.md

   * difficulty ratings:	easy/medium/hard/possible/impossible (X), easy/medium/hard/possible/impossible (Y), ...
     // relative difficulty of the analysis (in case of WIP, this is of course an expected difficulty rating)
 	// possible means that it is theoretically possible, but would require for the moment unreasonable effort
-	// if relevant, several disting ratings may be given, for example X might be a set of easy properties to prove
+	// if relevant, several distinct ratings may be given, for example X might be a set of easy properties to prove
 	// and Y a set of hard properties
   * status: ✅/WIP/❎
     // status of the solution, if the model and proofs are fully complete (✅), do not exist at all (❎), or is partially completed (WIP)
 ```

 This standardized description can be extended at will be the authors, for instance in a dedicated README in the solution subfolder or in their own repository.
-We provide tables agregating those standardized description for each problem below.
+We provide tables aggregating those standardized description for each problem below.

-As of now, only the Basic Hash problem provides the begining of what we hope to provide for all problems.
+As of now, only the Basic Hash problem provides the beginning of what we hope to provide for all problems.

 ## Primitives